florisbechger/nixos/flakes/README.md

 3) Note

+- Basically the same result as Workstation on hardware
 - Simply comment out what you do not want to install in "flake.nix"
 - Virtual machines in KVM use 'mbt' to boot properly in this setup
 - SSH is turned on by default